-Coffee in Xieng Khouang Province
+Coffee in Xiang Khouang Province

-Xieng Khouang province in central Laos spans 15,880 square kilometres of rugged mountains, hills and valleys.
-Around 90% of the land is steep slopes and dense forests, while the Xiangkhouang Plateau, at over 1,000 m, provides excellent conditions for coffee cultivation.
-Temperatures range from 20°C in cooler months to 28°C in May, with peak rainfall in August, fostering coffee with flavours of dry fruit and florals with a hint of green tea.
+Xiang Khouang province in central Laos spans 15,880 km2 of rugged mountains, hills and valleys.
+90% of the land is steep slopes and dense forests, while the Xiangkhouang Plateau, at over 1,000 m high, has excellent conditions for coffee cultivation.

-Numerous rivers, including the Nam Mat, wind through the valleys, supporting agriculture and providing habitats for plants traditionally used by farmers.
-Protected areas like Phou Sabot-Poung Chong NPA and Nam Et-Phou Leoi NPA cover 58% of the province, preserving biodiversity.
 Coffee farming is expanding on mountain slopes, providing a sustainable income for communities and complementing traditional farming methods in terraced rice fields.

 Case Study – The Lone Buffalo Student Coffee Cooperative

-Initiated by youth in Xieng Khouang, the Lone Buffalo is a live working environment for students to develop practical business skills.
+Initiated by youth in Xiang Khouang, the Lone Buffalo is a live working environment for students to develop practical business skills.
 They also produce “Bombs to Beans Coffee” a premium Arabica grown at altitude by smallholder farmers.

 The cooperative adopts a hands-on learning approach where students assist farmers during the harvest season.
 They gain practical experience in various coffee processing methods, including washing, hulling, and drying techniques, while also building business skills.

 The cooperative operates a structured distribution system, preparing new orders monthly.
-Freshly roasted coffee is delivered to cafés in Phonsavan, Luang Prabang and Vientiane.
+Freshly roasted coffee is delivered to cafes in Phonsavan, Luang Prabang and Vientiane.

 This initiative represents a powerful transformation, turning a war-torn region into a thriving coffee-producing area while providing valuable educational and economic opportunities for local youth.